Transparent dark purple Travel Guide by Insurte logo

 • Artists.

-If you have been offered a job by an Italian company, first, congratulations!
-Second, you may need to apply for a subordinate work visa.
+If you have been offered a job by an Italian company, you may need to apply for a subordinate work visa.

-This visa will require your new Italian employer to request a nulla osta.
+To get this visa, your new Italian employer will need to request a nulla osta.
 This request needs to be at the Sportello Unico per l’Immigrazione.
 Essentially, they need to request entry clearance for you at the official immigration desk in Italy.
 This clearance allows your visa application to be processed.

 Once the clearance is granted, the job contract will be sent to the Diplomatic Representation.
 This process is mandatory for those seeking a subordinate worker visa in Italy.